zwy4896/OCR/README.md

-# A easy-to-use multi-metwork OCR training script
+# A easy-to-use multi-network OCR training script

 You can train a deep-learning OCR model using only three bash files.
+Surpported network: DenseNet, crnn, InceptionV4, mobileNetV3

 ## 1. Create keys